usaid-cs/yesterday-i-learned/random.md

 1. Bruce Lee took the [wrong kind of painkiller][wikipedia 174], had his brain swell by 13%, and died young.
 His son, Brandon, also a martial arts actor, died when [an idiot][wikipedia 175] made blanks out of live rounds.
 1. The Peak Tower is situated in the trough between two peaks.
 Dat gap is called "[Victoria Gap][wikipedia 176]".
 1. Des Voeux is actually Des Vœux, because the French.
-1. Iridium is also the third least abundant rare earth element, so anything with iridium implies it being expensive.
 1. The tip material in modern fountain pens is still conventionally called "iridium", although there is seldom any iridium in it; other metals such as tungsten have taken its place.
 1. If priests take the [canon law][wikipedia 177] seriously (which they should, because they are priests), then they cannot reveal a confessional, even if it concerns illegal activities.
 1. The Japanese walked to Japan.
 The sea that separated Korea and Japan did not exist.